From the Public Justice Website – How Federal Preemption is Hurting and Killing People:

-A “short rate” is the insurance premium rate an insurance company charges your when you cancel your policy before it expires.
-While most insurance companies return to their insureds the pro-rated unused portion of the premium, a small group of insurers charge their policy holders a penalty for terminating their policy before its expiration.
-Those company’s refund only the short rate unused portion of the insured’s premium.
-Farmers’ did not notify the insured that contacted Eppsteiner & Fiorica at the time it sold the policy, when it sent renewal notices, when the insured cancelled his policy, nor even then they sent him his policy refund that they were only paying him a “short rate” refund.
+A “short rate” is the insurance premium rate an insurance company charges you when you cancel your policy before it expires.
+While most insurance companies return to their insured the pro-rated unused portion of the premium, a small group of insurers charge their policy holders a penalty for terminating their policy before its expiration.
+Those companys refund only the short rate unused portion of the insured’s premium.
+Farmers’ did not notify the insured that contacted Eppsteiner & Fiorica at the time it sold the policy, when it sent renewal notices, when the insured cancelled his policy, nor even then they sent him his policy refund, that they were only paying him a “short rate” refund.
 Isn’t this conduct deceptive, misleading and based on withholding material information?
 Eppsteiner & Fiorica is currently investigating the practices of Farmers Insurance, who has been brought to our attention by a consumer who claims they were not told they would be paid only a “short rate” refund when he cancelled his policy.
 Please continue for more information regarding this investigation.

 At Eppsteiner & Fiorica, our experience is that insurers often do not interpret policies fairly or to favor you.
 Sometimes you can work out disagreements with your insurer.
 However, too often you will need a lawyer with expertise and experience in insurance coverage matters who can sort out the tangle of provisions, exclusions and definitions, and put together the pieces needed to perfect your insurance coverage and get your claim paid.
-When you cannot get a good coverage solution worked-out on your own and need legal advice and an attorney:
+When you cannot get a good coverage solution worked out on your own and need legal advice and an attorney: